Rabies: what you need to know

 Rabies is a zoonotic disease — a disease that can be passed from animals to other animals and humans.
 And since infection almost always results in death, the health risk for humans is enormous.

 “Anytime an unvaccinated animal comes to us with clinical signs such as unexplained neurologic symptoms, seizures, blindness, behaviour changes or hypersalivation, rabies is on the list of differential diagnoses,” says Woodsworth.

 If a rabid animal bites an unvaccinated pet, the unvaccinated animal could be placed in quarantine for up to six months as a safety precaution.
+In Saskatchewan, the recommendation to quarantine an affected animal is made by a veterinary inspector.
+Authorized personnel in similar roles make the decision to quarantine in other Canadian provinces.
 But even if your pet is vaccinated, call your veterinarian if it’s bitten by a wild animal.
 Your veterinarian may still recommend quarantining your pet, and it should undergo a recommended post-exposure protocol.